 5 Benefits of Starting a Journaling Habit

-1. Journaling improves mood and helps to manage your emotions
+1. Improves mood and helps to manage your emotions

 Journaling helps keep your brain in tip-top shape.
 Not only does it boost memory and comprehension, it also increases working brain capacity and help improve cognitive processing.